xinjiav3/NileBrownGame/README.md

 ### GitHub Pages config
 Edit the _config.yml file in this project.
 All the lines in this file should be personalized.

-These lines must be changed to match the GitHub repostitory.
+These lines must be changed to match the GitHub the repository.

 ```
 github_repo: "portfolio_2025"